Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Results

 In the following we focus our attention on the low energy spectral range (60-180 cm$^{-1}$) and low temperature regime (4.2~K) and examine the Raman scattering and far-infrared transmission spectra of our FePS$_3$ crystal, measured as a function of the magnetic field applied perpendicularly to the layer planes, i.e., along the direction of Fe$^{2+}$ ions' spin alignment.
-The results of magneto-Raman scattering measurements are illustrated in Fig.~\ref{Fig2}.
-In accordance to the previous observation~\cite{McCrearyPRB20}, the very first effect of application of a magnetic field is the splitting of the magnon peak into two, $M_+$ and $M_-$ components.
-This energy splitting, approximately linear with the magnetic field (B) in the range of low fields, scales with $2g\mu_B B$ where $\mu_B$ stands for the Bohr magneton and, to the first approximation, we find $g\approx2$ for the effective $g$-factor in accordance with previous report~\cite{McCrearyPRB20}.
+The results of magneto-Raman scattering measurements are illustrated in Fig.~\ref{Fig1}b.
+In accordance to the previous study performed at low magnetic fields~\cite{McCrearyPRB20}, the very first effect of the application of a magnetic field is the splitting of the magnon peak into two, $M_+$ and $M_-$ components.
+This energy splitting, approximately linear with the magnetic field (B) in the range of low fields, scales as $2g\mu_B B$ where $\mu_B$ stands for the Bohr magneton and, to the first approximation, we find $g\approx2$ for the effective $g$-factor, in line with the previous report~\cite{McCrearyPRB20}.